Kiln Maintenance Guide: Tips for Top Performance

 Power Plug

-You should also check your plug and socket occasionally to see if there’s discoloration or overheating.
+You should also check your plug and socket occasionally for discoloration or overheating.
 Moreover, you should change your plug if you notice any damage to the wire’s insulation.

-The damaged insulation can expose the inner copper wire and give you an electric shock if you touch it.
+Damaged insulation can expose the inner copper wire, causing an electric shock if you touch it.

 By staying on top of electrical maintenance, your kiln will remain reliable and efficient for years to come.
-I also suggest thoroughly reviewing manufacturer instructions and consulting with a professional if unsure.
+I also suggest thoroughly reviewing the manufacturer’s instructions and consulting a professional if unsure.

 Gas Kiln Maintenance

-While many potters say that Gas kilns don’t involve as much maintenance as electric kilns, there are still components in the gas kiln that need to be tended to.
+While many potters say gas kilns don’t require as much maintenance as electric kilns, there are still components in a gas kiln that need to be tended to.

 Check the Chimney: The chimney is responsible for venting the gases produced during firing.
 Ensure it is clear of any obstructions, such as debris or bird nests.

 Monitor BTUs: BTUs, or British Thermal Units, measure the heat output of your kiln.
-Make sure that your kiln is producing the correct number of BTUs for your firing needs.
+Make sure your kiln is producing the correct BTUs for your firing needs.

 Maintaining the Burner

-The burner is the heart of your gas kiln and needs to be kept clean to ensure proper firing and that it runs efficiently.
+The burner is the heart of your gas kiln and needs to be kept clean to ensure proper firing and efficient operation.
 Neglecting the burner can lead to decreased performance, higher fuel consumption, and even safety hazards.

 Cleaning the Burner

 Before cleaning the burner, turn off the gas supply and allow the kiln to cool completely.
-Remove the burner from the kiln and use a wire brush to remove any debris or soot that has accumulated on the burner.
+Remove the burner from the kiln and use a wire brush to remove any accumulated debris or soot.
 Next, clean the pilot orifice and the main burner using a small wire brush.
 After cleaning the burner, reassemble it and reinstall it in the kiln.

 Checking and Replacing Parts